-OPERATIONAL ASSETS: YEARS
+OPERATIONAL ASSETS: YEARS METHOD

-Airport Runways, Taxiways and Apron 50
+Airport Runways, Taxiways and Apron 50 Straight Line

-Building 50
+Building 50 Straight Line

-Water Supply 100
+Water Supply 100 Straight Line

-Plant & Equipment 10
+Plant & Equipment 10 Diminishing Value

-Furniture & Fittings 5
+Furniture & Fittings 5 Diminishing Value

-Fence 5-10
+Fence 5-10 Diminishing Value

-substance" and is shown at the value at the date of vesting.
+The Airport land is vested in the Council under the Reserves Act 1997 for use as an Airport.
+The Airport holds the land "in substance" and is shown at the value at the date of vesting.
 Land is not depreciated.